Congress

 • internal coordination structures

-The longer an office operates, the more it learns.
+The longer an office operates, the more it learns from previous cycles.

 These are not static capabilities.